miafridman10-create/digital_holography_autofocus_demo/README.md

 # Automatic Focusing in Digital Holography
-This repository demonstrates automatic focusing in digital holography (DHM) using sharpness metrics
+This repository showcases automatic focusing in digital holography (DHM) using four sharpness metrics
-(Tamura, Variance, Gradient, Laplacian).
-It includes reconstructed amplitude and phase results,
+(Tamura contrast, Variance, Gradient energy, and Laplacian variance).
+It presents reconstructed amplitude
-sharpness curves, and a demo video of the focusing process.
+and phase images at the best focus plane, sharpness curves across propagation distances, and a demo video
+illustrating the focusing process.

 Note: The MATLAB source code is not included in this repository.
 Since this project was part of a university course and may be reused as a future assignment,